Congruence for lattice path models with filter restrictions and long steps: The Auxiliary Lattice Path Model in the Presence of Long Steps

-This figure also shows, how long steps act on descended paths corresponding to dashed colored arrows, inducing paths at boundary points of $(k+1)$-th strip, highlighted with the dashed arrow of the same color.
-These induced paths, in turn, will be descending in region, highlighted with color corresponding to the next, $(j+1)$-th iteration.
-Proving that long steps induce paths at boundary points of $(k+1)$-th strip following this scenario amounts to proving the inductive step for formula (\ref{ind1}).
-Now we need to prove the inductive step for formula (\ref{ind1}), which amounts to proving (\ref{k1}) for $lk-1\leq M\leq l(k+1)-2$ and $M+2ln\leq N\leq M+2l(n+1)$.
-It is being done in a fashion similar to the proof of (\ref{k3}).
+This figure also shows how long steps act on descended paths corresponding to dashed colored arrows, inducing paths at boundary points of $(k+1)$-th strip, highlighted with the dashed arrow of the same color.
+These induced paths, in turn, descend in the region, highlighted with a color corresponding to the next, $(j+1)$-th iteration.
+Proving that long steps induce paths at boundary points of $(k+1)$-th strip following this scenario amounts to proving the inductive step for Formula (\ref{ind1}).

+Now we need to prove the inductive step for Formula (\ref{ind1}), which amounts to proving (\ref{k1}) for $lk-1\leq M\leq l(k+1)-2$ and $M+2ln\leq N\leq M+2l(n+1)$.
+It is being conducted in a fashion similar to the proof of (\ref{k3}).
 Again, we divide the r.h.s. of (\ref{k1}) in two terms.
 The first one corresponds to the sum given by inductive supposition in (\ref{ind1}).
 The second one is an additional term, which we expect to appear during an inductive step.
 It is given by

 for region $l(k+2(n+1))-1\leq M\leq l(k+1+2(n+1))-2$ and $M\leq N\leq M+2l$.
 By Corollary \ref{BD_cor_cor}, it is sufficient to prove inductive step at points $(lk-1,N)$ for $lk-1+2ln\leq N\leq l(k+1)-1+2l(n+2)$ and points $(lk-1+j,lk-1+2ln+j)$ for $j=0,\ldots,l-1$.
 It is shown in Figure \ref{proofpic1}.
 This region is the same, as depicted in Figure \ref{proofpic}, but translated by $T(M,N)=(M-2l,N)$.